fritzo/pomagma/README.md

 ## Quick Start

-Start a local analysis server with the tiny default atlas
+Start a local analysis server with the tiny pre-built atlas

     pomagma analyze             # starts server, Ctrl-C to quit